Decision rules for investment (REDS)

-The REDS Decision Rules (PDF, 243KB) were developed to ensure our R&D investments are targeted and impactful.
+The REDS Decision Rules were developed to ensure our R&D investments are targeted and impactful.
 The rules can be used to assess an entire portfolio or a single project.
 When used in conjunction with the Queensland Science and Research Priorities the rules aim to create a research and innovation community that delivers great outcomes locally, nationally and internationally.

 Real future impact